JienWeng/yappy/README.md

 ## ✨ Getting Started (Your First Run)

-The first time you run `yap`, Yappy will launch a friendly **onboarding wizard** to help you get set up in minutes.
+The first time you run `yap`, Yappy will launch with onboarding wizard to help you get set up in minutes.
 You can re-run this at any time using `yap onboarding`.

 1.  **Automatic Setup:** Yappy will automatically install the necessary Playwright browser and create your configuration files.
 2.  **Your AI "Brain":** You'll need a Google Gemini API key.
 They are currently free to get from [Google AI Studio](https://aistudio.google.com/apikey).